jhpyle/docassemble/_docs/config.md

   sendgrid api key: s8_MK.S.GmtjGD6krnOl4FkkPGTYe3I8fHqIi2NGZ057k7S-ZhuQfOF2ItWYBW97w6Kzu
 {% endhighlight %}

+### <a name="mail multiple"></a>Using multiple mail configurations

+You can configure multiple mail configurations and then choose which configuration you want to use for a particular interview or when you call [`send_email()`].

+For example, suppose that you wanted to send e-mail from an account belonging to ABC, Inc. in one interview and send e-mail from an account belonging to DEF, Inc. in another interview.

+You could set your configuration as follows:

+{% highlight yaml %}
+mail:
+  - default sender: '"ABC, Inc." <helpdesk@mg.abc.com>'
+    sendgrid api key: s8_MK.S.GmtjGD6krnOl4FkkPGTYe3I8fHqIi2NGZ057k7S-ZhuQfOF2ItWYBW97w6Kzu
+    name: abc
+  - default sender: '"DEF, Inc." <info@mg.def.com>'
+    mailgun api key: key-b21b28f6e29be1f463478238d172813e
+    mailgun domain: mg.example.com
+    name: def
+{% endhighlight %}

+Then, in the interview that should use ABC, Inc.'s server, you would set the [`email config`] to `abc`

+{% highlight yaml %}
+metadata:
+  email config: abc
+{% endhighlight %}

+In the interview that should use DEF, Inc.'s server, you would set the [`email config`] to `def`

+{% highlight yaml %}
+metadata:
+  email config: def
+{% endhighlight %}

+You could also specify the e-mail configuration in a call to
+[`send_email()`]:

+{% highlight python %}
+send_email(to=recipient, sender=sales_associate, template=offer_template, config='def')
+{% endhighlight %}

+When you are using multiple e-mail configurations, keep in mind that **docassemble** sometimes sends e-mail outside of the interview context, such as user invitation e-mails, error notifications, forgot password e-mails, etc. In these situations, **docassemble** will use the default configuration, which is the configuration tagged with `name: default`, or if no configuration has `default` as the `name`, the first configuration will be used.

 ## <a name="default interview"></a>Default interview

 If no [interview] is specified in the URL when the web browser first